MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/channel-analytics.md

 More information: [msdyn_kpieventdata](reference/entities-attributes/msdyn_kpieventdata.md).

-The softphone integration [sample code]() implements functionalities wherein the live work item is updated when a call is accepted and updating live work item with incident details as soon as a case is created.
+The softphone integration [sample code](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/channel-integration-framework/TwilioSampleInteg_version2) implements functionalities wherein the live work item is updated when a call is accepted and updating live work item with incident details as soon as a case is created.
+It uses Channel Analytics API [logAnalyticsEvent](reference/microsoft-ciframework/logAnalyticsEvent.md) to log the events when the call is put on Hold or Unhold.
+This enables you to get Average Call Hold time.

 ## See also